sagemath/trac_to_gh/Issue 6622.md

 {v: 2, t: 3}
 ```

 After the call above, D should *not* be changed.
+This issue was raised at this [sage-support](http://groups.google.com/group/sage-support/browse_thread/thread/23ee185c8f5c992d) thread.

 Issue created by migration from https://trac.sagemath.org/ticket/6622